 Moderna (MRNA)

-Moderna faces an uphill battle.
+Moderna is in for a bumpy ride.
 Its recent pullback in sales and profitability suggests it’s struggling to scale down costs as demand evaporates.― StockStory Analyst Team

 1. News